Al-Majdi fi Ansab al-Talibiyyin: Sources

-The remained manuscripts
+Manuscripts

 The book "Al-Majdi fi Ansab al-Talibiyyin" was originally a manuscripts on the ancient handwriting paper.
 In fact, there have been several manuscripts of it.
 Some of the book's manuscripts have become defective and worn out over time, or have been burned in the fanatic conflicts.
 The surviving manuscripts which remains in the world include:

-The academic printed version
+1989 edition

 In 1989 AD/CE (1409 AH), all the available original Arabic manuscripts of the book "Al-Majdi fi Ansab al-Talibiyyin" were collected and revived in the city of Qom (the headquarters city of the Islamic scholars in Iran), and a modern-style academic version was republished with an introduction, commentaries, footnotes, and an afterword which is written by various experts.
 In this version, the main genealogy matters comes in Arabic language same as the original manuscripts sources, but it is a multi-language version which has many parts such as introduction, commentaries and afterword which comes in Persian language.

 In the famous version of this book which is available in the Iranian book markets, the introduction was written by Mahmoud Mar'ashi Najafi (an Iranian librarian, Bibliographer and manuscript expert), in which he describes the biography of the author, Ibn Sufi.
 The researches and guiding commentaries was done by Ahmad Mahdavi Damghani (an Iranian scholar and university professor), and most of the useful footnotes were mentioned by him.
 There is also a detailed introduction at the beginning of the book and comments and explanations at the end of the book, written by Ahmad Mahdavi Damghani too.
-The researcher in the field of ancient texts and the person who had an effective role in the revival of Shiite works "Abdulaziz Mohaqqiq Tabatabaei", wrote an separate book in the commentaries of the book "Al-Majdi fi Ansab al-Talibiyyin" too.
+The researcher in the field of ancient texts and the person who had an effective role in the revival of Shiite works "Abdulaziz Mohaqqiq Tabatabaei", wrote a separate book in the commentaries of the book "Al-Majdi fi Ansab al-Talibiyyin" too.